-It’s important to relay your family's concerns and wishes to your parents—but it’s important not to push so hard that they shuts down lines of communication about future care needs.
+It’s important to relay your family's concerns and wishes to your parents — but it’s important not to push so hard that it shuts down lines of communication about future care needs.
 Early on, make continuing the conversation your goal.
-As you answer their questions and make them more comfortable with the idea of moving, bring them into the fold by going on visits to some senior living communities in their area.
+As you answer their questions and make them more comfortable with the idea of moving, bring them into the fold by visiting some senior living communities in their area.

 Wrapping It Up: Tips for Aging Parents ‘Moving’ Conversation

 Conversations about aging parents moving can be difficult.
 Don’t go it alone.
 Assemble a family caregiver support team to ensure that everyone is on the same page and has common goals.
 Research senior living options, prices and financing options, and real estate markets ahead of time so that you can take uncertainty out of the situation by answering any questions that your parent might have.
 And focus on talking to your parent early and often about future care needs so that a plan is in place before a move is required by a medical event or accident.
-Finally, downloading the Talking to Your Parent Guide will provide more tools to have successful conversations with aging parents about moving.
+Finally, downloading the “How to Talk to Your Parent About Senior Living” guide will provide more tools for having successful conversations with aging parents about moving.